Spiti Valley vs Ladakh: Which Himalayan Cold Desert Is Right for You?

 Food

-Honestly?
-Both are similar — Tibetan-influenced with thukpa, momos, tingmo (steamed bread), and butter tea as staples.
+Honestly, both run similar — Tibetan-influenced, with thukpa, momos, tingmo (steamed bread), and butter tea as staples.
 Spiti's food is simpler and cheaper.
-Ladakh has more restaurant variety in Leh (you can find pizza, Korean, and Italian).
-Outside Leh, same deal.
+Ladakh offers more restaurant variety in Leh, where you can find pizza, Korean, and Italian.
+Outside Leh, it's the same deal.

-The best meal I've had in either region: yak momos at a homestay in Hikkim, Spiti.
-The worst: a reheated Maggi at a dhaba near Rohtang Pass.
+The standout meal in either region is yak momos at a homestay in Hikkim, Spiti.
+The one to skip: a reheated Maggi at a dhaba near Rohtang Pass.
 Both cost under 200 INR.
+Choose wisely.

 Verdict: Tie.
 Unless you need espresso, in which case Leh has three coffee shops and Spiti has zero.